AanZee/conventions/go/README.md

 Root folder
-- Holds various files for building
+- Holds various files for building main.go
+- the bootstrap of the application
 /config
-main.go
 /dist
 - Where the binary is placed
 /src
-	init.go
+- the actual root of the software start.go (*optional; can be a folder too)
 	- Bootstrap of the application
 	- Only needed for an application (not for a library)
 	- Holds the start/stop/init/config
+    /web
-    /web holds the routing initialization
+	- holds the routing initialization
+		/middlewares (if they exist in the project)
     /helpers
-	- Project specific
+	- Project specific, can have subfolders
-	/middlewares (if they exist in the project) /datamodels
+    /database
+		/migrations
+		/seeds
-	/business (separation of concerns)
+	/datamodels (*optional; can be a folder inside a domain too) /business (separation of concerns)
     	/domain(s)
             /handlers